carneiroDotDev/google-mobile-web-challenge-quizzes/functions/quiz7_11/readme.md

 // *We do not support copy and paste.
 // (Blocks of codes are commented out, please review).

-//    In this task you should a function tat accepts an object
+//    In this task you should write a function that accepts
-//    as default.
+//    an object as default.

 //Interesting questions about this task:
 //